DocOfi/RepData_PeerAssessment1/PA1_template.md

 ### Distribution of missing values in the data

 In the following we can see that there are more missing values in November than in October.
-More Missing values are found in Mondays and Fridays (represented by 2 and 6) compared to the rest of the week and the NAs are uniformly distributed in the observation intervals throughout the day.
+More Missing values are found in Mondays and Fridays (represented by 2 and 6) compared to the rest of the week and there are no missing values on Tuesdays.
+The NAs are uniformly distributed in the observation intervals throughout the day.

 ```r